-Figure 26: Scatterplot of SNR against FWHM, all cases with SNR¿10 and validity flag true (left panel), and zoomed in to the region of SNR;200 (right panel).
+Figure 26: Scatterplot of SNR against FWHM, all cases with SNR>10 and validity flag true (left panel), and zoomed in to the region of SNR<200 (right panel).
 The overplotted lines show the mean and one std value on both sides of the mean, for a number of SNR layers.
-Clearly the std increases for lower SNR and also the mean FWHM value shifts to larger values for lower SNR, because all transparamt cloud cases accumulate here.
+Clearly the std increases for lower SNR and also the mean FWHM value shifts to larger values for lower SNR.
+This is caused by the combination of transparant clouds and wind shear.